stefanieklogan/Homework5DayPlanner/README.md

 ## Project overview

 * The main focus of this project required a demonstration of understanding JQuery.
 A user visits this page and is able to:
-* See today's date inside the heading
+** See today's date inside the heading
-* See hours 8 AM - 6 PM
+** See hours 8 AM - 5 PM
-* Add/delete text to each hour/appointment slot
+** Add/delete text to each hour/appointment slot

 <a name="psuedo"></a>
 ## Psuedo code

 * I did some psuedo coding when it came to the layout.
-I started by proving to myself that I knew what html would be needed as an end product - one row with three columns x total hours.
+I started by writing the html - one row with three columns x total hours.
 I then worked with jQuery to build the code and had to debug quite a bit before finally landing on working code.
 Parent/child relationships were key in this part of the assignment.

 <a name="code"></a>
-## Building the code & Java
+## Building the code & JQuery

-* Is there a world record for the highest # of var in a js file?
-My biggest file to-date and probably only a fraction of the code I'll be writing 30 days from now.
-I am still working on writing small snippets of code, testing, committing and moving on.
-I find I'll write 5-10 lines and then debug for awhile.
+* The two most challenging portions of the page were 1) past/present/future code and 2) save & display with array in LS.
+DOM traversal understanding was required.

 <a name="proud"></a>
 ## What I'm proud of most